Edward Scobell (Royal Navy officer)

-Edward Scobell (1783–1825) was a British Royal Navy Officer who served with the West Africa Squadron.
+Captain Edward Scobell (c.12 September 1783 – 17 April 1825) was a British Royal Navy officer who served with the West Africa Squadron.

 Family

 Edward Scobell was baptized privately on 12 September 1783, and later on 30 December publicly baptized at Sancreed, Cornwall, to Elizabeth Stark (died 1808) and the Reverend George Pender Scobell (1748–1811).
 His father was vicar of St Sancredus Church, Sancreed and his mother came from Tiverton, Devon, inheriting land from her parents.
 Edward was the third child of seven; four boys and three girls.

 Scobell purchased land at Poltair, from Richard HItchens, partly with a loan from his father.